View All Writing Interview Project

 MIN PARK 박민서

 Min Park is from Seoul and is currently based in New York.
-Her research engages questions of temporality and historicity, with particular attention to embodied forms of knowledge—such as craft practices, oral tradition, and other modes of transmission.
+Her research explores questions of temporality and translation, with particular attention to embodied forms of knowledge, including craft practices, oral traditions, and other modes of transmission.

-She is currently pursuing an MA in Art History at the Institute of Fine Arts, New York University, and received her BA in History of Art with honors, with minors in Cinema and Media Studies and Fine Arts, from the University of Pennsylvania.
-Her curatorial and editorial experience includes roles at the Brooklyn Rail, Robert Rauschenberg Foundation, Solomon R. Guggenheim Museum, Francis Gallery, Cereal Magazine, FLAG Art Foundation, the Institute of Contemporary Art, Philadelphia, and the University of Pennsylvania, where she served as a research assistant to Professor Kaja Silverman.
+She is pursuing an MA in Art History at the Institute of Fine Arts, New York University, and earned her BA in History of Art with honors, with minors in Cinema and Media Studies and Fine Arts, from the University of Pennsylvania.
+Her curatorial and editorial experience includes roles at institutions such as the Brooklyn Rail, Robert Rauschenberg Foundation, Solomon R. Guggenheim Museum, Francis Gallery, Cereal Magazine, FLAG Art Foundation, the Institute of Contemporary Art, Philadelphia, and the University of Pennsylvania, where she served as a research assistant to Professor Kaja Silverman.

-She seeks to cultivate spaces of sustained gaze, curiosity, and connection.
-Recently, writing has become a way for her to digest experience, while cooking has emerged as a means of gathering people and noticing time’s passing.
-She loves gentle rainy days, short walks—especially near big, round trees or by bodies of water—and organizational tasks of all kinds.
+Min seeks to cultivate spaces of sustained gaze, curiosity, and connection.
+Recently, writing has become a means for her to process experience, while cooking offers a way to gather people.
+She loves gentle rainy days, short walks—especially near big, round trees or bodies of water—and organizing projects of all kinds.

 To get in touch, please email minsuhp@gmail.com.